rramadeu/PolyMolRel_SupMat/README.md

 Journal/Issue/Year: TBA

+## Before running:
 All the scripts were evaluated under Linux Ubuntu 20.04.
+Before run it, verify if `PedigreeSim` and `PolyRelatedness` software are fully working.
+For `PedigreeSim` you need to have Java Runtime Environment installed. `PedigreeSim` details at https://www.wur.nl/en/show/Software-PedigreeSim.htm. `PolyRelatedness` details at https://github.com/huangkang1987/polyrelatedness.
+In addition, you need to have `R` and `AGHmatrix` package installed.
+Details in https://cran.r-project.org/ and https://cran.r-project.org/package=AGHmatrix respectivally.

-The pipeline of analysis uses mainly R and bash scripts.
-For a comprehensive reproduction, I order the scripts by 1 to N, they should be run in order fashion.
-It follows a short description of the content and steps:
+## Overall pipeline of analysis
+It uses mainly R and bash scripts. `0_runAll.sh` is a wrap-up bash script to run all the steps.
+For a comprehensive reproduction, the scripts are in order from 1 to 7.
+It follows a short description of the content and steps.

 ## Folders:
 `PedigreeSimInput` folder with the necessary parameters for PedigreeSim software.
 The files starting with 0 are common for all the ploidies: